Baidoa: Overview

 Baydhabo is the main hub of the Somali inter-riverine region and state capital of Bay Region.
-It was traditionally known as Baydhabo Jinaay (the heavenly Baydhabo) or ll Baydhabo (the spring of Baydhabo).
+It was traditionally known as Baydhabo Janaay (the heavenly Baydhabo) or ll Baydhabo (the spring of Baydhabo).
 The city was founded at the edge of the main highlands known as magniafulka where the ll springs originate, a prime grazing area.
 Legend states that a bird pecked the ground with its beak and would signal people to come and discover the pristine land.
-The shrine of Obo Esherow the patron Sufi mystic/saint of Baidoa has been honoured for over four centuries.
+The shrine of Obo Esherow, the patron Sufi mystic/saint of Baidoa, has been honoured for over four centuries.

 History

 Antiquity

+Baidoa is located in the inter-riverine region of Somalia.
+It is the 2nd largest city in south somalia, only behind Mogadishu, and is the de facto capital of the South-West State (Koonfur Galbeed).

 Baidoa and the broader Bay region is home to a number of important ancient sites.
 Archaeologists have found pre-historic rock art on the city's outskirts, in Buur Heybe.

 Medieval

-During the medieval period Baidoa was founded and settled by the Madanle clan and many traditions link the Ajuran with a people known to Somalis Madanle (Maaanthinle, Madinle, etc.) who were celebrated well-diggers in southern Somalia.
+During the medieval period, Baidoa was founded and settled by the Madanle clan and many traditions link the Ajuran with a people known to Somalis Madanle (Maaanthinle, Madinle, etc.) who were celebrated well-diggers in southern Somalia.
 Many traditions ascribe Madanle origins to Baidao and were attributed to stone-built rectangular enclosure in the deep interior so far adequately described.
 Baidoa is said to have solid stone and mortar walls ruins some four foot six inches high in places.
 This affirms the traditions that Baidoa during Ajuran was a large town and a trading hub center.